patrickbr/gtfswriter/README.md

     w := gtfswriter.Writer{}
     werror := w.Write(feed, "/path/to/output")

+## Features

+Optional fields are not outputted if empty, if default values are used, the writer outputs them empty.

 ## Known restrictions

 Direct output to ZIP files not supported at the moment.